Notice: starting with release 1.8, this editor has been split into separate editor and execution tabs:

 Note that input information is not changing after an activity was spawned, while output values can still be produced or changed during the execution of the activity.
 In each list, only one row can be selected at a time.
 According to the selected row, the above icon buttons can be used:

 - Jump to the sender (the source) of the value.
 Only available for input pins when a sender object is available.
 This causes the selection in the activity tree to change to the activity that sent the selected value to this activity.

 - Jump to the receiver (the sink) of the value.
 Only available for output pins when a receiver object is available.
 This causes the selection in the activity tree to change to the activity that received the selected value from this activity.

 When a compound action's diagram is executed, a read-only version of the diagram editor is showing the state of the execution.
 There, steps are colored according to their execution state.
 The color setting is part of the user settings and can be changed according to your personal taste (or, if you suffer from red-green color blindness, for example).
 The defaults are:

 the step was not yet executed

 the step is about to be executed.
-This means that it has all of its input values available and is ready to run.
+This means that it has all of its input values (and possibly any required resources) are available and it is ready to run.
 However, its code or network is not yet being executed - either because other steps are still running and the maximum execution parallelity has been reached, or because the diagram is single stepped, and waiting for you to press the "Step Next" button.